blainehansen/vue-async-everything/README.md

   async moreHandler() {
     // `$more` handles appending the results,
     // so don't worry about doing that here
-    // this is just to allow you to inspect the last result let lastResponse = await this.posts$more()
+    // this just allows you to inspect the last result let lastResponse = await this.posts$more()

     this.noMoreResults = lastResponse.data.length < pageSize